Seola17/Hello-World/Git Tutorial.md

 > Repositories in Git contain a collection of files of various different versions of a project.

-* to go to certain directory
+* to go to certain directory: `cd Desktop`
-  `cd Desktop`
-* to create a folter
+* to create a folder: `mkdir learning-git`
-  `mkdir learning-git`
-* to see the list of files
+* to see the list of files: `ls`
-  `ls`

-* to make a directory a repository (to initialize) `git init .`
+* to make a directory a repository (to initialize): `git init .`

+    > We do this for a brand new project.

     > Initialized empty Git repository in C:/Users/user/Desktop/learning-git/.git/